abarrows/resume/index.md

 ## Objective

-Extensive experience leading software engineering teams across a diverse portfolio of digital products and services, I have evolved into a respected leader capable of managing software engineering teams effectively.
+Extensive experience leading software engineering teams across a diverse portfolio of digital products and services.
+I have evolved into a respected leader capable of managing software engineering teams effectively.
 My commitment to the success, growth, and prosperity of the software engineers on my team is unparalleled.
 Committed to driving [COMPANY_NAME]'s vision forward, I am eager to leverage my skills to contribute to the [COMPANY_NAME]'s success and the